The Bankrate promise

 Progressive | Bankrate Score 4.4 out of 5

 Why we picked this carrier: Progressive’s Snapshot telematics program could be a great savings opportunity for college students who drive safely and infrequently.

-Progressive’s average annual cost for full coverage car insurance for 18-year-olds on their parents’ policy is $1,727.
-In addition to the standard good student and distant student discounts, Progressive also offers Snapshot, a usage-based car insurance discount for infrequent and safe drivers.
-Eligibility for its good student discount requires “B” letter grade or higher.
-To qualify for the distant student discount, college drivers must attend school at least 100 miles from their primary residence, be 22 years of age or younger and not have a vehicle with them at school.
-We awarded the company a high Bankrate Score for its exceptionally wide range of coverage options, plentiful discounts and seamless online policy management.
-However, the company received many more complaints than average according to the NAIC, and received a relatively low mobile app score from our team.
+Progressive’s average annual cost of full coverage car insurance for 18-year-olds on their parents’ policy is $2,991 with a student discount.
+In addition to the standard good student and distant student discounts, Progressive also offers Snapshot, a usage-based car insurance discount for infrequent and safe drivers — which many college students may qualify for.
+The company earns a high Bankrate Score for its exceptionally wide range of coverage options, plentiful discounts and seamless online policy management.
+However, the company received more customer complaints than the national baseline according to the NAIC.

 Learn more: Progressive insurance review

-Why we picked this carrier: State Farm offers a generous potential percentage discount for good students.
+Why we picked this carrier: Farmers offers several discount opportunities to students.